You are here

 Most cases of symptomatic Ross river virus infection resolve within 3 to 6 months.
 Persistence of symptoms beyond 12 months is very unusual.
-Symptoms after this time are likely to be due to another condition.
+Symptoms after this time are likely to be due to another condition or be unexplained.

 A claim for previously symptomatic Ross river virus infection, with contemporary positive serology for recent infection, that has now resolved, can be diagnosed as “Ross river virus infection - resolved” and determined using the SOP.